-Acquire you tickets for the Van Gogh Museum at the entrance.
-From experience we recommend you to pre-order your e-tickets via this link for the Van Gogh Museum.
-As it can be busy and the queue will take a while, especially in the afternoon on Friday, Saturday and Sunday.
-During the national holidays the waiting time can be even longer.
-If you are not able to purchase an e-ticket, you can also ask for it at reception of your hotel.
+You can buy tickets for the Van Gogh Museum from the counter in front of the entrance.
+From our experience, however, we recommend to pre-order your tickets online for the Van Gogh Museum.
+The museum is one of the best-rated museums in the world, so it can be busy and the queue will take a while.
+Especially in the afternoon on Friday, Saturday and Sunday there’s a long waiting line.
+During the national holidays, the waiting time can be even longer.

 It would be a waste if you spend your precious time in Amsterdam waiting in a queue!
 Purchase a skip the line ticket online!

 Address, contact information and route to the museum

 The museum is located at Museumplein 6 which is allong the Museumplein.
 Since September last year the Van Gogh Museum got a new entrance made from glass on the backside of the building.
 The entrance is easy to recognize with the Fast Track entry that’s marked with a yellow sign.
 Also the Paulus Potterstraat 7 will lead you straight to the entrance of the museum.

 Van Gogh Museum Amsterdam

 From many places you can find the a bus stop or tram stop that brings you almost directly at the entrance of the Van Gogh Museum.
 From all the stops it will take you a 1 minute walk to the entrance on Museumplein 6.
 You can’t miss the yellow sign in front of the entrance that’s made from glass.
 The following trams and buses will take you to the museum:

 - Tram 2, heading to Nieuw Sloten, stop Van Baerlestraat

 - Tram 5, heading to Amstelveen Binnenhof, stop Van Baerlestraat